NatKang/natk.github.io/_pages/about.md

   - /about.html
 ---

-# Dr. Natasha Kang
-Assistant Professor | Wang Yanan Institute for Studies in Economics, Xiamen University
+I am an assistant Professor at Wang Yanan Institute for Studies in Economics, Xiamen University.

 My primary research interest lies at the intersection of time series econometrics and macroeconomics, with a focus on business and financial cycle analysis.
 In addition, I am involved in research on international portfolio choices.